 Joint Ownership with Right of Survivorship

 If you are not certain about creating a revocable trust just yet, another effective strategy to avoid probate is by jointly owning an asset with someone else.
-As you know, it is not uncommon for a married couple, or close family members, to own a home, vacation home, luxury car, or other valuable asset in both their names.
+As you know, it is not uncommon for a married couple, or close family members, to own a home, vacation home, luxury car, or another valuable asset in both their names.
 Accordingly, you and someone else are “joint owners” of the asset.

 Significantly, you also want to make sure that your joint ownership arrangement includes the “right of survivorship.”
 That means that if one of the joint owners passes away, ownership of the asset in question reverts directly to the other joint owner.
 Indeed, the joint ownership with right of survivorship is a very efficient tool to make sure that an asset goes to its intended owner without delay.

 As you would expect, joint ownership with the right of survivorship is a way to avoid probate because the asset jointly owned never even has to pass through probate.
 Upon your death, the asset jointly owned is no longer owned by you, so there is nothing for the probate court to distribute.
-Because probate only deals with assets you own after death, owning an asset jointly with right of survivorship is great probate-avoidance tool.
+Because probate only deals with assets you own after death, owning an asset jointly with the right of survivorship is a great probate-avoidance tool.

 IRA or Other Account with a Designated Beneficiary

-The third way to avoid probate for certain assets is to open an Individual Retirement Account (IRA) or other account that allows you to designate a beneficiary.
+The third way to avoid probate for certain assets is to open an Individual Retirement Account (IRA) or another account that allows you to designate a beneficiary.
 Similar to an insurance policy, a financial account with a named beneficiary will pay the beneficiary the assets in the account upon your death.
 Thus, ownership of the funds in the account will pass right to the beneficiary by operation of the IRA you set up.

 A probate court need not deal with this type of asset because the distribution has already been designated and, likely, executed at your passing.
 Therefore, because you do not own the assets in the IRA after your death, the probate court does not need to deal with it.